Dr Fran Vertue

 It is difficult to be explicit about my approach to the work, and I would not want to be rigid about any of this.

 I am committed to peer supervision on a regular basis to ensure that my work is challenged by colleagues and that I have a forum for discussion and professional development.
-I attend formal professional development training courses in my areas of interest, and make presentations to various community organisations, medical practices, and schools.
+I attend formal professional development training courses in my areas of interest, and have provided training to many professional groups in New Zealand, Australia and North America.
+I provide clinical supervision to many psychologists around New Zealand as well as individuals working in other people-focused professions and have delivered an advanced supervision workshop in the major centers of New Zealand.

 Depression: Prevention and Treatment